mveeprojects/ScalaAkkaHttp_StartingPoint/README.md

 ## Creating and running the API with monitoring containers

-### Creating a JAR and Docker image of the API
+### Creating a JAR and Docker image of the API and Performance modules

-Create a fat JAR for dockerising `sbt clean assembly` (if using a Unix OS and you do not have sbt installed on your machine you can replace `sbt` with `./bin/sbtw`)
+Create fat JARs for dockerising `sbt clean assembly` (if using a Unix OS and you do not have sbt installed on your machine you can replace `sbt` with `./bin/sbtw`)

-Build API docker image `cd api` then `docker build . -t starting-point-api`
+Build API docker image `docker build ./api -t api`

+Build Performance docker image `docker build ./performance -t performance-tests-api`

 ### Running the API with monitoring (Prometheus and Grafana)

-_**Note:**_ Make sure you've built the api docker image as shown in the section above, and you are in the root of the project before running these commands.
+_**Note:**_ Make sure you've built the api and performance docker images as shown in the section above, and you are in the root of the project before running these commands.

-Windows `docker-compose -f .\docker\docker-compose-api-and-monitoring.yml up -d`

-Unix `docker-compose -f ./docker/docker-compose-api-and-monitoring.yml up -d`
+`docker-compose -f ./docker/docker-compose.yml up -d`

 To stop the containers when finished, run the above commands replacing the suffix `up -d` with `down`